Australian Identity & Culture

 - Cultural Cringe

-Origin, cultural alienation, occurrence in several countries including Australia, bibliography, references.
+Origin, cultural alienation, occurrence in five countries including Australia, bibliography, references.
 Wikipedia.

 - Culture of Australia